ysp1893/yogeCode/README.md

 - A _component controls_ a patch of screen called a view.
 It consists of a _TypeScript class_, an _HTML template_, and a _CSS style sheet_.
 The TypeScript class defines the interaction of the HTML template and the rendered DOM structure, while the style sheet describes its appearance.

+#### How to add newly created component in web browser ?

+- check component
+  - the selector is the component page name
+- add this name in app.component.html file at bottom like this <app-home></app-home>

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.